dekuNukem/RGBeeb/README.md

 Although in this particular case(!!), the PCI bracket is blocking the analogue and econet port, and 5.25" drives won't fit since is a bit too short.

-Which brings us neatly to the question: What case *should* I use?
+Which brings us neatly to the next part: What case *should* I use?

 ## Case Selection

-Initially, I wanted one of those absolutely obnoxious gaming cases kitted out with RGB peripherals like something straight out of r/pcmasterrace, just for maximum hilarity.
+Initially, I wanted one of those absolutely obnoxious gaming cases kitted out with RGB peripherals straight out of [r/pcmasterrace](https://old.reddit.com/r/pcmasterrace/), just for maximum hilarity.

 !!MEDIA TODO: Photo of RGB CASE, and a photo from PCMR reddit

 So I set out to look for a case that's:

-* I can buy brand new
+* Available brand new

 * Full size ATX or larger